sfmcdg/awesome-salesforce-marketingcloud/README.md

 A collection of helpful resources for working with Salesforce Marketing Cloud.

+First, thank you to all the AWESOME marketing clouders who have shared with the community.
+Do you have a link that you would like the community to know about?
+Feel very welcome to contribute a [comment](#contribute).

 ## Table of Contents

 * [About Salesforce Marketing Cloud Developer Group (SFMCDG)](#salesforce-marketing-cloud-developer-group)